andreasoie/neuralpedia/README.md

 $ loss = someLossFunction(predictedValues, actualValues) $
 Essentially, good prediction results in low loss, and bad prediction results in high loss.

 Sometimes it isn't always so straight forward as measuring the difference between outputs.
-Often, we have figure out what kind of loss type we want to use.
+Often we have figure out what kind of loss type we want to use.
 Reversely, we might want to sometimes maximize the loss instead of minimizing it - making it a "reward" function.

 #### Popular loss functions